cmaloney/orly/orly/README.md

 Welcome to the world's most inadequate README file.
 To describe it as a "work in progress" is an understatement.

-Anyway, this directory contains the code for the Stig Database.
+Anyway, this directory contains the code for the Orly Database.

 -----